arturmarc/fluid-flexbox/README.md

 ## Nesting

 Two levels of nesting. \
-This example example demonstrates how fluid flexboxes can be nested. \
+This example example demonstrates how fluid flex-boxes can be nested. \
 It also showcases fluid flexbox being able to grow by using `containerClassName="flex-grow"`.

 <img src="/public/images/NestedExample.gif" style="height: 12rem" alt="Two levels of nesting demo gif" />